 - Cleaning and sanitization - Traditional hall bathrooms will be cleaned twice daily.
 Common areas and high touch surfaces in all halls will be cleaned frequently throughout the day.
 Suite- and apartment-style bathrooms will be cleaned monthly.

 - Quarantine and isolation protocols - Students should follow the university's exposure and isolation guidance.

 Dining Centers & Herbie's Markets

 HEALTH AND SAFETY IN DINING SERVICES

 - Enhanced Takeout Options - Fresh entrees are available to-go from Herbie's Markets.
 In the fall mobile food ordering and late-night food options will be available.
-Students who are not vaccinated are expected to wear face coverings when picking up items.

 - Closures for cleaning - Dining centers will close between meal periods for cleaning and disinfecting.